microsoft/vsts-agent-docker/ubuntu/derived/standard/README.md

 - .NET Core SDK
 - Node.js (latest stable version)

-The standard images are versioned according to their build date, which allows you to reference an image that guarantees particular versions of the underlying tools.
-The following sections describe which versions of the key tools described above are included in each versioned image.
+The default standard images are updated periodically with newer versions of the above tools.
+If you want to lock down to specific versions, you can reference a specific build, described in the following sections.

 ## ubuntu-14.04